 I’m a happy mom of two and grandma to five who decided to take writing seriously in 2000, a few weeks after I retired as professor emerita from teaching nursing at Trinity Christian College.

 Working nearly forty years, I held positions in eight places, ranging from hospitals to steel mills, and I taught and/or held administrative positions in four schools of nursing: Prairie State College, Trinity Christian College, Valparaiso University, and St. Xavier University/Chicago.

 I earned a diploma in nursing from Blodgett Memorial Hospital School of Nursing, B.H.S. in Nursing Practice from Governors State University, and an M.S. in Psychiatric Nursing/Ph.D. in Nursing Science from the University of Illinois at Chicago.
-And, since I love learning and nurses are known to be life-long learners, I’m completing the last year of the four-year University of Chicago Basic Program of Liberal Education for Adults in 2012-2013.
+And, since I love learning and nurses are known to be life-long learners, I completed the four-year University of Chicago Basic Program of Liberal Education for Adults in June of 2013.

 I live in a Chicago high rise with my husband.
 And I love to shop–with my daughter.
 This photo was taken in a Gap dressing room as she and I were modeling blouses alike.

 Thanks for stopping in!
 Come again.